- Study a classical commentary cover-to-cover in Arabic

 The is conducted entirely in Arabic and assumes students can read and understand the language with the level of proficiency required to attend a class, take notes, ask questions, and read a text in Arabic.

-From a fiqh perspective, it is also recommended students have finished Quduri’s Manual Explained, however this is not a required prerequisite to enrolling in this course.
+From a fiqh perspective, it is also recommended students have finished the 4-part course Quduri’s Manual Explained.

 Why is this course so special?